-The public sector is modeled via a PAYG pension regime, a healthcare regime, a public debt to be partly reimbursed between 2010 and 2030; and non-ageing related lump-sum public expenditures.
+The public sector is modeled via a PAYG pension regime, a healthcare regime, a public debt to be partly reimbursed between 2010 and 2020; and non-ageing related lump-sum public expenditures.
 The PAYG pension regime is financed by social contributions proportional to gross labour income.
 The full pension of an individual is proportional to its past labour income, depends on the age of the individual and on the age at which he/she is entitled to obtain a full pension.
 The health regime is financed by a proportional tax on labour income and is always balanced through higher social contributions.
 The non-ageing related public expenditures are financed by a proportional tax levied on (gross) labour income and pensions.
 Each individual in turn receives in cash a non-ageing related public good which does not depend on his/her age.
-This is a proxy for public services.
-In all scenarios, governement announces in 2010 that the stock of public debt accumulated up to 2009 will start being partly paid back (service included) from 2010 onwards, through lower lump-sum public spendings.